 When I listen to the truth, that I’m beloved, delighted over, and a part of something bigger than myself, I begin to come out from the shadows of dismay to discover hope.

-So, I’m going to keep holding on to my picture of an ideal day.
-Having a vision gives me something to hope for and inspires me to keep taking the next right step.
+So, keep holding onto the vision.
+It gives you something to hope for and will inspires you to keep taking the next right step.